Losing a loved one in a preventable accident leaves family members and loved ones grieving, angry, confused, and searching for answers.

 As survivors move through the stages of grief, however, they often get to a place in which they are searching for justice and closure and start to recognize the financial stresses that are often associated with the loss of a family member.

-There is No Such thing as an “Average” Wrongful Death Case
+There is No Such thing as an “Average” Wrongful Death Settlement

 According to the Centers for Disease Control and Prevention, there were 130,557 unintentional injury deaths during 2013.
 While each one of these cases is a tragedy, deaths resulting from unintentional injuries are a relatively rare occurrence, and each case is carefully evaluated by insurance companies, lawyers, and the courts.

 As a result, each wrongful death lawsuit is different and the amount of compensation that surviving family members can recover in a settlement or jury verdict is based on a number of factors, including the following:

 - The type of accident in which the victim was involved

 - Whether or not the victim surviving for a significant period of time after the ultimately fatal accident occurred

 - The insurance policy limits of the at-fault party